Oldsmobile Silhouette: Engine

+The engine was a 3.4 L LA1 3400 (207 cuin) V6 engine that was shared with the Chevrolet Venture and the Pontiac Trans Sport/Montana.

 Safety criticism

-A crash test video of the 1997 Trans Sport conducted by the Insurance Institute for Highway Safety (IIHS) resulted in some criticism due to extreme damage to the vehicle in the 40 mi/h moderate overlap crash test.
-The minivan received a "Poor" rating and was ranked the "Worst Performing Vehicle" by the institute as a result.
-This applied to the Silhouette and other second generation U-body minivans as well.
+In 1996, the Insurance Institute for Highway Safety (IIHS) crash tested a 1997 Pontiac Trans Sport among other minivans of the time.
+The minivan suffered extreme damage to the vehicle in the 40 mi/h moderate overlap crash test, which has resulted in some criticism by contemporary reviewers.
+The minivan received a "Poor" rating and was ranked as the "Worst Performing Vehicle" by the institute as a result.
+This status was also applied to the Chevrolet Venture and the Oldsmobile Silhouette as they both use the same chassis and body design, including the later first-generation Pontiac Montana.

 Some comments made by the IIHS after the first test in 1996 were: